sysadminwatdo/zipcodeincomexref/README.md

 # Zip code and income cross-reference

 This is just something I threw together quickly because a client needed to exclude low-income zips from a PPC campaign.
+There aren't many free resources that offer income by zip code or public assitance percentage by zip code.

 Data is from the 2000 census.